 Why Trust The Spruce?

-This roundup was written by Camryn Rabideau, a freelance writer for The Spruce who is an expert on all things home.
+This roundup was researched and written by Camryn Rabideau, a freelance writer for The Spruce who is an expert on all things home.
 She has a bachelor’s degree in Fashion Merchandising and Design, and she’s taken several courses in interior decorating.